xaanya/devops24/examinations/11/README.md

 Also, the IT department, for some unknown reason, wants to copy a number of '\*.md' files to the 'deploy' user's home directory on the `db` machine(s).

 I recommend you use two different playbooks for these two tasks.
+Prefix them both with `11-` to make it easy to see which examination it belongs to.

 # QUESTION A